Tarsar Marsar Trek - Temporarily Suspended - 11/July/2024

 Dear Trekkers,

-We regret to inform you that since 11th July 2024, no trekkers have been permitted to embark on the Tarsar Marsar, Nafran Valley, and Bodpathri treks.
-The District Administration of Pahalgam has restricted trekking in the region as a safety measure due to the current unrest in Jammu.
-We have been closely monitoring the situation for the past 7 days, and there was another
+We regret to inform you that as of July 11, 2024, trekking on the Tarsar Marsar, Nafran Valley, and Bodpathri routes has been temporarily suspended.
+This decision has been taken by the District Administration of Pahalgam as a precautionary safety measure due to the ongoing unrest in parts of Jammu.

 Share this article